Sean-Bradley/Design-Patterns-In-Python/README.md

 <!-- prettier-ignore -->
 >  **Note**
-   If you just want to read my design pattern articles and you don't need to access the videos, then you can read them via [Medium Membership](https://sean-bradley.medium.com/membership)
+   If you just want to read my design pattern articles, and you don't need to access the videos, then you can read them via [Medium Membership](https://sean-bradley.medium.com/membership)